 - Add the remaining powdered sugar, one cup at a time, beating until combined after each addition.

-- Beat for about one additional minute, until frosting is smooth, thick, and fluffy.
+- Beat for about one additional minute, until frosting is thickened, smooth, and fluffy.